reab5555/AI-Human-Rating-Labels-Detection/README.md

 # AI vs. Human Rating Label Detection Framework

-This project detects AI-generated vs. human rating labels using a streamlined framework.
+This project is a framework for development of a machine learning model that detects AI-generated vs. human rating labels.
 By analyzing a Netflix Prize Dataset subset and synthetic data from Vertex AI Gemini based on Standard Deviation, Kurtosis, and Skewness, it provides an efficient, end-to-end solution for identifying AI-generated ratings.

 ## Overview